Navigating Nondiscrimination Testing for Your 401(k) Plan

 Categories: 401(k), Retirement

-About The Author Luke is a recent graduate from the University of Connecticut with a B.A. in Actuarial Science.
+About The Author Luke is a graduate from the University of Connecticut with a B.A. in Actuarial Science.
 Luke’s interest in actuarial science is rooted in his passion for mathematics and analysis.
-Here at Odyssey, he assists the team with...
+Here at Odyssey, he designs and maintains client-employee benefit...

 More Insights From This author